 DSG International (DSGi) shares fell nine per cent this morning following the retail giant’s second profit warning in under four months.
 The firm’s CEO John Browett issued a statement today in which he admitted that customer demand in the UK and Ireland has been “lower than expected, with a negative impact on margins”.
-He told …
+He …

 no surprise here, move along folks